 American Routes Shortcuts: Marquise Knox

-This week we’re exploring the sonic hues of the blues in jazz, R & B, country, Cajun and pop.
-We crash a blues house party and workshop at the 2018 National Folk Festival in Salisbury, Maryland, where we speak with twenty-eight-year-old St. Louis guitarist Marquise Knox.
+We’re exploring the sonic hues of the blues in jazz, R & B, country, Cajun and pop.
+We crash a blues house party and workshop at the 2018 National Folk Festival in Salisbury, Maryland, where we speak with St. Louis guitarist Marquise Knox.

 Nick Spitzer: I’m Nick Spitzer with American Routes, onstage at the 2018 National Folk Festival in Salisbury, Maryland, where we’re going to speak with the St. Louis guitarist Marquise Knox about how he found the blues.